 “This dog, this dog right here, right here, is the daughter of Chase and the sister of Miles!”

 Winona looked over my face, then set her eyes on the hound.
-After a few seconds, she looked over at me.
+After a few seconds, she looked at me.
 “She’s not a greyhound.”

 “I’m half greyhound, half beagle!” the hound said excitedly.